 The growth of the internet brings many advantages, but it also opens the door for more threats.
 The internet is a continually evolving landscape, and computer security threats and solutions evolve with it.
 If you want to stay safe, you have to know what you’re up against.

 Cybercrime is the fastest-growing criminal activity in America, so you’ll want to be sure you protect yourself against it.
 The first step in protection is to know what threats you might face.
-If you know what to look out for, you’ll be able to spot weak points in your security.

 Types of Computer Security Threats

 Here are five computer security threats and their corresponding solutions to help you stay safe.